Hot and humid and wet during the rainy season, Darwin has its own charm and character.

-Then early on Christmas day 1974, Cyclone Tracy unleashed its fury, decimating the city.
+Then early on Christmas day 1974, Cyclone Tracy unleashed its fury, decimating around 70% of the city.
 Much of Darwin had to be rebuilt after Cyclone Tracy, giving the cosmopolitan city a “youthful” look.

-I was about to make my first trip to Darwin when the Australian Road Trip Movie Last Cab to Darwin was screening in Australian cinemas.
+I was about to make my first trip to Darwin when the Australian Road Trip Movie Last Cab to Darwin began screening in Australian cinemas.
 The movie is about Rex (Michael Caton) a taxi driver from Broken Hill.
-Shortly after discovering he has terminal cancer, Rex hears a nurse from Darwin talking on the radio about trying to legalise euthanasia.
+Shortly after discovering he has terminal cancer, Rex hears a nurse from Darwin talking on the radio about legalising euthanasia.
 The right to die on ones’ own terms sparks Rex’s road trip to Darwin.
-I ended up watching the movie to help me understand Darwin!
+I watched the movie with the idea it may help me understand Darwin!

-But this post is not a review on the movie – it’s about my first trip to Darwin.
+But this post is not a movie review, it’s about my first trip to Darwin.
 Brought about by the death of my dear old Uncle Barry.
 He wasn’t heading to Darwin like Rex to choose death on his own terms.
 Barry was already dead.
-Myself and a few other family members were returning Barry’s ashes to Darwin.
-Uncle Barry lived in Darwin for some 20+ years, but with the onset of dementia, he left his beloved Darwin for an aged care facility on the Sunshine Coast.
-Before dying, Barry requested for his ashes to be scattered in the south gutter, a couple of hours from Darwin Harbour.
-So I have my Uncle Barry to thank for bringing me to Darwin for the first time.
-It was early September, the dry season.
-I only had four days, but here’s my top 10 Darwin discoveries.
+With a few family members, we were returning Barry’s ashes to Darwin.
+Uncle Barry lived in Darwin for some 20+ years, but with the onset of dementia, he had to leave his beloved Darwin for an aged care facility on the Sunshine Coast.

 1/ Burnett House

 Thankfully some of the city’s unique architecture survived cyclone Tracy’s fury – Burnett House is one of them.
 Designed in 1939 by architect Beni Burnett, the house was built before the advent of air-conditioning.
-It is two storied, with living and dining downstairs and sleeping areas upstairs.
+It is two stories, with living and dining downstairs and sleeping areas upstairs.
 Downstairs is made from reinforced concrete column and beams to keep cool and potentially withstand strong weather.
-The upstairs walls are timber framed with fibro sheet cladding and cement louvres to be opened for air flow – an attempt to combat the humid Darwin weather.
-Burnett House is an example of ingenious design which withstood the double edged brunt of WWII bombings and a cyclone (the house lost its roof in Cyclone Tracy.)
-Testament to a style of architecture that is meant to last.
+The upstairs walls are timber-framed with fibro sheet cladding and cement louvers to be opened for airflow – an attempt to combat the humid Darwin weather.
+Burnett House is an example of an ingenious design which withstood the double-edged brunt of WWII bombings and a cyclone (the house only lost its roof in Cyclone Tracy.)
+A testament to a style of architecture that is meant to last.

 2 / Parliament House

-Sitting outside on a mild Darwin night watching a movie with the sound of the harbour water lapping in the background and the breeze gently blowing through the vegetation was special.
+Sitting outside on a mild Darwin night watching a movie, the sound of water gently washing in and out of the harbour shoreline in the background and the breeze gently blowing through the vegetation was special.
 I loved the deckchair cinema experience and recommend it as a perfect place to spend a balmy evening.
-Located at the base of the cliffs the cinema is easily accessible on foot by the set of stairs via the Damoe-Ra Pathway.
+Located at the base of the cliffs the cinema is easily accessible on foot by a set of concrete stairs via the Damoe-Ra Pathway.

-It’s a pleasant stroll if you happen to be staying in the city as we were, but if driving or catching a cab or wheelchair access is required, try the car park on the lower level, near the cinema.
+If you happen to be staying in the city as we were, it’s a pleasant stroll to the cinema, but if driving or catching a cab or wheelchair access is required, try the car park on the lower level near the cinema’s front entrance.

 Tip for visitors: either BYO pillow or cushion as the metal bars on the deckchairs get a little uncomfortable.
-The cinema actually provide cushions but our faux pas – due to the lateness of our arrival and lights dimmed, we walked straight past the cushions for patrons.
-With very few drive-ins operating in this country, this is an experience I recommend you look into if in Darwin for a few days.
-It’s best to book ahead and check the movie selection – they differ each night.
+The cinema provides cushions but our faux pas – due to the lateness of our arrival and lights dimmed, we walked straight past the pile of cushions for patrons.
+This is an experience I recommend and remember, it’s best to book ahead and check the movie selection – they differ each night.

 4 / Mindil Beach Sunset Markets

 Visitors to Darwin AND the locals talk about these markets.
-Who hasn’t seen a sunset photo from the Mindil beach on social media?
+Who hasn’t seen a sunset photo from Mindil Beach on social media?
 Featured on many Instagram pages (mine included) it is fun to be with the sunset worshippers with smartphones and cameras ready to catch the golden orb as it descends (rapidly) into the ocean.
-This is a spectacular sunset and the sky hues afterwards provide the perfect backdrop to enjoy the markets.
+This is a spectacular sunset and the sky hues afterward provide the perfect backdrop to enjoy the markets.

-Mindil markets has a variety of stalls showcasing local arts and craft (not many places you’ll find crocodile skulls.)
-And don’t miss the beautiful indigenous art work.
+You’ll find a variety of stalls showcasing local arts, including beautiful indigenous artwork, craft, and the unusual but very Territorian crocodile skulls!
 Delicious fragrances linger in the night air from an assortment of food stalls.
-An array of choices including Thai, Singaporean, Indian, Greek, Sri Lankan, Turkish, South American with one stall even selling snacks from Borneo.
-And for the mango lovers, the Northern Territory has an abundance of mango farms.
-Find the stall selling mango smoothies – perfect refreshment after consuming hot chilli flavoured snacks!
+So many delicious choices including Thai, Singaporean, Indian, Greek, Sri Lankan, Turkish, South American with one stall even selling snacks from Borneo.

 Gilruth Avenue, Every Thursday and Sunday evening between May and October.
 Thursday evening: 5pm – 10pm Sunday evening: 4pm – 9pm.
 Not open Wet season